ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

   * [Nim metrics client library supporting the Prometheus monitoring toolkit](https://github.com/status-im/nim-metrics)

-We have a EWASM research library and we are very happy with.
+We have a EWASM research library we are very happy with.
 We have started a domain specific language in NIM that compiles to EWASM.
 It's quite competitive in terms of contract size:
   * [Nimplay is Domain Specific Language for writing smart contracts in Ethereum, using the Nim macro system](https://github.com/status-im/nimplay)

-On Ethereum 1, we had some connections issues that were resolved to Parity and Jeff.
+On Ethereum 1, we had some connections issues that were resolved to Parity and Geth.

 #### 3.2.2 [Artemis](https://github.com/PegaSysEng/artemis)

 **Timestamp: [17:05](https://youtu.be/YB8o_5qjNBc?t=1025)**

-**Jonny Rhea**: We've updated to there especially with the SSE
+**Jonny Rhea**: We've updated, especially with the SSE.

-Also been thinking about a tester slashings, computational requirements for the worst scenario
+Also been thinking about a tester slashings, computational requirements for the worst scenario.

+We see the need to investigate the network load, decide what strategy to use when activating.

 #### 3.2.3 [Trinity](https://github.com/ethereum/trinity)

 **Timestamp: [17:51](https://youtu.be/YB8o_5qjNBc?t=1071)**

 **Hsiao-Wei Wang**: Py SSE has been synced to v0.8 and the State Transition update is ongoing.
-I think it almost there thanks to Alex.
+Its almost there thanks to Alex.

 For the networking side, integrating with the Py library, we found some required issues that we need to fix on the upstream library.

-We are fixing some interoperability requirements and there is an insecure connections stake.
+We are fixing some interoperability requirements.

+There is an insecure connections stake, which will be brought up in the Networking section of the call.

 #### 3.2.4 [Yeeth](https://github.com/yeeth)

 **Timestamp: [19:11](https://youtu.be/YB8o_5qjNBc?t=1151)**

-**Dean Eigenmann**: I started helping out a bit on Artemis but handed that off again.
-So now I'm back on updating Yeeth to the latest spec version.
+**Dean Eigenmann**: Was working with Artemis, but back to updating Yeeth to the latest spec version.

 #### 3.2.5 [Harmony](https://docs.ethhub.io/ethereum-roadmap/ethereum-2.0/eth2.0-teams/harmony/)